alexcpn/alexcpn.github.io/html/NN/ml2/2_neural_network_and_optimisation.md

 This above passage is taken from the paper on auto differentiation by Conal Elliott.
 Why I put it here is that it applies to our case of gradient descent as well.

-So the Loss function is a funciton of weight vectors $w$ and bias vectors $b$.
+So the Loss function is a function of weight vectors $w$ and bias vectors $b$.

 $$
 C(w, b)